When you’re flat broke and thinking about bankruptcy, cheaper sure looks better.

 It depends on the cost of living where you are.
-Legal fees are more expensive in Beverly Hills than they are in Redding or Susanville.
+Legal fees are more expensive in San Francisco than they are in Redding or Susanville.

 It depends on your situation.
 Straightforward kind of debts, stand-alone finances, and few assets, the more likely the mid price practitioner can handle your case well.

 It depends on the level of service you want and need to get through a tough patch.
 If you are emotionally battered, unsure, or unwell, maybe you want to pay for more service rather than less.

 Survey the legal market where you are.
 Be prepared to interview and reject lawyers and law firms who can’t talk candidly about their experience, fees and costs.

 And don’t think that a high fee necessarily means expert representation.